ViBiOh/fibr/README.md

 ## Concepts

 Fibr aims to provide simple browsing of your filesystem.
-It's a single static binary with embed html templates.
+It's a single static binary with embedded html templates.
 No Javascript framework.
 HTTP and HTML have all we need.

 Fibr aims to be compatible with the most platforms available, on a best-effort basis.
 Fibr itself is already compatible with `x86_64`, `arm`, `arm64` architectures.
 But sidecars, which depends on system library, are not all ready yet.